 Racton Monument today

 Today the monument remains in a state of ruin, with the floors and much of the original flint facing having disappeared, and its roof caving in.
 The property has been privately owned since 1987 by accredited architect Mark Talbot.
-Despite plans to restore the monumnet into a dwelling, his planning permission application was refused in August 2020.
+Despite plans to restore Racton Ruins into a dwelling, his planning permission application was refused in August 2020.

-The monument divides opinion – some love its esoteric nature, some refer to the folly disparagingly as Stansted Castle (presuming it was built as an act of grandeur), and others think the monumnet is ugly.
+The monument divides opinion.
+Some love its esoteric nature, some refer to the folly disparagingly as Stansted Castle (presuming it was built as an act of grandeur), and others think the monument is ugly.

-Nevertheless, many people have a soft spot for the monument, despite some claiming it is one of the most haunted places in West Sussex, with reports of bricks thrown from the top, ghostly figures appearing in windows or a tractor that drives up behind you, then disappears.
-However, the ruins are a well-known place for raves, drinking, drugs and occult acts, which may help explain some of the ghostly shenanigans.
+Nevertheless, many people have a soft spot for the monument.
+This is despite some claiming it to be one of the most haunted places in West Sussex, with reports of bricks thrown from the top, ghostly figures appearing in windows, and of a tractor that drives up behind visitors, then disappears.
+However, the Racton Ruins are a well-known place for raves, drinking, drugs and occult acts, which may help explain some of the ghostly shenanigans.